 - A member may request financial assistance to attend convocations.
 The request shall be made to the superior.
 The superior shall discuss the situation with the treasurer and a decision on the request shall be forwarded to the member by the superior or the treasurer.
 Financial support for member travel to convocations should be planned as a line item in the budget.
-The guidelines for financial support for convocation travel are: - Support for travel is for North American (Canada, United States, and Mexico) travel only. - The maximum level of support is \$500.
-Support beyond that level requires Council approval. - The member can receive support for one convocation during the year. - The member cannot receive support two years in a row. - If a member either requests or is asked to attend a NAECC meeting or a Benedictine coalition or interest group meeting, with the approval of the Council, the cost of attendance including travel is to be borne by the community. - When members transition from being a postulant to a novice or from novice-oblation to full oblation, the community will buy their first habit.
+The guidelines for financial support for convocation travel are: - O Support for travel is for North American (Canada, United States, and Mexico) travel only, - o The maximum level of support is \$500.
+Support beyond that level requires Council approval, - o The member can receive support for one convocation during the year, and - o The member cannot receive support two years in a row. - If a member either requests or is asked to attend a NAECC meeting or a Benedictine coalition or interest group meeting, with the approval of the Council, the cost of attendance including travel is to be borne by the community. - When members transition from being a postulant to a novice or from novice-oblation to full oblation, the community will buy their first habit.\ The member will pay for the habit and the community will reimburse the member for the cost, upon receiving a receipt of the purchase.
 Financial support for the cost of habits should be planned as a line item in the budget.

-IMPORTANT NOTE: The habit purchased for a member must be returned to the Companions of St. Luke if the member leaves the community before making their first profession or full Oblation.
+\Important Note: The habit purchased for a member must be returned to the CSL if the member leaves the community before making their first profession or full oblation.